DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 “Eyes on civilians,” Milo said softly, because a jogger had appeared as if conjured by admonitions about not being seen.

-Jason counted the old way—Lina’s way—quiet and steady.
+Jason counted the old way - Lina’s way - quiet and steady.
 “Three… two… one.”
-He set the shape like a forearm leaned briefly against a stuck drawer, then let go even before the full count finished—early by a breath, but clean.
+He set the shape like a forearm leaned briefly against a stuck drawer, then let go even before the full count finished - early by a breath, but clean.
 The grate thrummed a hair low, the map edge fluttered like a held breath, and the puddle that wasn’t there yet decided where it would be when it arrived.

 ```
 [harmonic micro‑log (0.00–0.25 s)]